 All loaned material, except audio-visual and material on Reserve, is subject to recall, which shortens the original lending period.
 Patrons will receive an email notification to the email address on file with the new due date.
 Failure to return the item by the recall due date will result in overdue fines.

 Most material in the general circulating collection can be renewed up to 3 times.
 Patrons can renew online, in person or by phone.
 If you are renewing online, you will need your NetID and password to access My Library Account.
 Once you are logged in, click on My Account and then on the Loans link.

 Reserve material must be renewed in person.

-Patrons are responsible for knowing when borrowed material is due to avoid overdue fines.
+Patrons are responsible for knowing when borrowed material is due to avoid associated fees.
 Courtesy reminders are sent to the email address on file.
-Failure to receive a courtesy notice does not absolve responsibility for the accrued fines.
+Failure to receive a courtesy notice does not absolve responsibility for the accrued charges.

-Stony Brook University faculty, staff or teaching assistants may authorize up to two proxy borrowers who can charge material on your behalf.
+Stony Brook University faculty may designate up to two proxy borrowers who can charge material on your behalf.
 The proxy borrowers must be employed by the University or registered students.
-The faculty, staff or teaching assistant remains wholly responsible for the material borrowed, including the timely return of material and the payment of any library charges as a result of the loan.
+The faculty sponsor is responsible for all material borrowed for them by proxies, including fees.
+The proxy is valid for one year.

 Complete the Proxy Borrower form to designate proxy borrowers for your account.